Injury Prevention and Outreach Programs

 Falls in people ages 65 and older are among the most common injuries in our region.
 These falls can cause severe injuries, including complex bone fractures and brain bleeding.
 After falls, many seniors cannot continue to live an independent lifestyle.

 The Stay Active & Independent for Life (SAIL) program uses an evidence-based approach toward preventing falls in older adults.
 This free fall prevention program includes a one-hour, twice-per-week group fitness class where all participants work at their own pace.
 Participants complete aerobic, strengthening, balance and flexibility exercises that help prevent falls and track their progress with baseline fitness tests.
 Participants also take home a workbook full of tips and information for creating a safer home environment.
+(Recurring class)

 Any person over the age of 50, including those that use walkers or canes, can participate in the SAIL program.
 Participants can attend any class at any time, and should wear layered clothing and bring water.
 Always check with your doctor first to confirm that exercise is safe for you.